darconeous/ham-addr-old/ham-addr.txt.md

 It turns out that if we limit ourselves to fewer than 40 different possible symbols, we can store up to three characters in a 16-bit block.
-Thus, we can store a 6-digit callsign in just 32 bits, a 9 character callsign in 48 bits and a 12 character callsign in 64.
-12 characters is plenty of space for both a callsign *and* an indicator suffix/prefix.
+Thus, we can store a six character callsign in just 32 bits, a nine character callsign in 48 bits and a twelve character callsign in
+64. 12 characters is plenty of space for both a callsign *and* an indicator suffix/prefix.

 This document takes the basic premise described above and fleshes it out into a full addressing specification by defining the following: